pmateusz/meatie/README.md

 A cache key is built based on the URL path and query parameters.
 It does not include the scheme or the network location.
 By default, every HTTP client instance has an independent cache.
 The behavior can be changed in the endpoint definition to share cached results across all HTTP client class instances.

+You can pass your custom cache to the local_cache parameter.
+The built-in cache provides a max_size parameter to limit its size.

 ### Rate Limiting